jeffersonfparil/compare_genomes/README.md

 1. [`urls.txt`](config/urls.txt): links to the genome sequence, genome annotation, coding DNA sequence, and amino acid sequences for at least 3 species you wish to include in the analyses.
     - Formatted as headerless, two-columned, comma-separated file
     - Column 1: filename of the genome sequence, genome annotation, coding DNA sequence, and amino acid sequences (**Note**: the species names and extension names should be the consistent across these files)
-    - Column 2: URL (uniform resource locator) of the files for download
+    - Column 2: URL (uniform resource locator) of the gunzipped files (*.gz) for download

 2. [`dates.txt`](config/dates.txt): pairwise divergence times between the species you wish to include in the analyses (e.g. look up dvergence times, e.g. from [http://timetree.org/](http://timetree.org/))
     - Formatted as headerless, two-columned, tab-delimited file